 During this long hiatus, Anthony released seven albums and played nearly fifty shows as a solo artist.
 Daryl Rowland from the Civic Commons said that “Anthony Doran’s tight singer-songwriter material sounds like a brilliant long-lost Elvis Costello recording.”
 Michael Miller promoted Anthony’s shows at Wilbert’s by using the line “think: if Graham Parker was from Cleveland!”

 Anthony and Kevin finally relaunched You’re Among Friends in the late summer of 2015 with Adrian Higgins on drums.
-Right off the bat, they started working on new full band arrangements of “Years Go,” “Building Bridges to Burn,” and “Rope” from Unplugged at Beardy’s, along with “Dumb Complaints” and “Sour Grapes.”
-The band also developed a revamped version of “The Opposite” from In Due Time.
+Right off the bat, they started working on new full band arrangements of “Years Go,” “Building Bridges to Burn,” “Rope,” “Sour Grapes,” and “Dumb Complaints.”
+The band also developed a revamped version of “The Opposite” from the In Due Time sessions.
 At one point, Anthony brought in a brand new song called “Any Day Now.”
-Not long after that, Anthony and Kevin co-wrote a new song called “A Way to Get Away,” which fit nicely with updated arrangements of “Dreaming of the Past” and “Calling Anyone.”
+Not long after that, Anthony and Kevin co-wrote a new song called “A Way to Get Away,” which fit nicely with updated arrangements of their “Dreaming of the Past” and “Calling Anyone.”
 Over the next few months, the band sprinkled these songs into their set lists when they played at venues like the Happy Dog, the Euclid Tavern, Wilbert’s, and the Grog Shop.
 Anthony, Kevin and Adrian recorded this new batch of songs throughout the first half of 2016.
 Early on in the mixing process that June, it was announced that the band was parting ways with Adrian.
 Drummer Chris Szuch joined the band just in time to play at the CD release party at the Euclid Tavern.